raspberrypilearning/chatbot/en/step_5.md

 --- /task ---

-You can put any code inside an `if, then, else`{:class="blockcontrol"} block, not just code to make your chatbot speak!
+You can put any code inside an `if, then, else`{:class="block3control"} block, not just code to make your chatbot speak!

 If you click your chatbot's **Costume** tab, you'll see that there is more than one costume.